These are the instructor’s lecture notes for a course in Trigonometry

 Bold characters like \(\bm{v}\) are vector-valued,

-whereas non-bold characters like \(v\) will be numerically valued.
+whereas non-bold characters like \(v\) will be scalar-valued (numeric).

 Variables representing angles will be denoted by lowercase Greek letters,